Driving licence info

 • No TÜV exam

-• Motorcycle feeling without extensive training
+• Motorcycle feel without long training

 • Valid only in Germany

-• No upgrade to A1/A2/A possible
+• No direct upgrade to A classes

 • Minimum age 25